0xstonegm/dodgetracker/README.md

 Queue dodging is an anonymous act, there is no built-in way in the League of Legends client to know which player in your champion selection that dodged.
 Dodgetracker provides a way for players to know which player left their champion selection, as well as view statistics such as a [leaderboard](https://www.dodgetracker.com/euw/leaderboard) of the players with the most dodges.

-Knowing who dodged your champion selection can provide some strategic advantages, for example if a player picked champion A and then dodged, you now do not need to ban champion A in the next champion selection, because that player has a time penalty.
+Knowing who dodged your champion selection can provide some strategic advantages, especially in high ranks, because you now know that you will not be playing against that player in the next game.
 Dodgetracker also lets the general public view the dodging habits of League of Legends players, which can provide interesting insights about how they approach champion selection.

 ## Limitations